QOSST: A Highly-Modular Open Source Platform for Experimental Continuous-Variable Quantum Key Distribution: Description of the open source platform

 which is then used to correct the clock mismatch.
 This step is known as clock recovery.
 Once the clock is recovered, the frequencies of the pilots are estimated again to find $f_{\mathrm{pilot}, 1}^B$ and $f_{\mathrm{pilot}, 2}^B$ and the beat frequency is computed as

 The beat frequency is the frequency difference between the two lasers, and can typically move by a few $\si{\mega\hertz}$ if the lasers are not very stable.
 This was not the case in our implementation thanks to the stability of our lasers.
 The sequence is unshifted by $f_\mathrm{beat}$.
 This step is known as carrier frequency estimation.
 Then, the Zadoff-Chu sequence is found by cross-correlations, which gives a precise value for the beginning of the sequence.
 Knowing the number of symbols and the symbol rate, the sequence is reduced to the useful sequence containing only the symbols.
 The rest of the \gls{dsp} is performed by subframes because the change in $f_\mathrm{beat}$ can be relatively quick and we want to do the analysis on a time scale where $f_\mathrm{beat}$ can be considered constant.
-In particular, this subframe analysis is critical when the lasers used are not very stable.
-For each subframe, the frequencies of the two pilots are estimated again, and $f_\mathrm{beat}$ is also estimated again using Eq.~(\ref{eqn:fbeat}).
+In particular, this subframe analysis is critical when the lasers used are not very stable. {In particular the duration of the subframe must be chosen such that the relative frequency variations between the two lasers (including linewidth and change in central frequencies) are less than the invert of the subframe's duration, during the said subframe.
+In practice, this can be done by an optimization over the possible subframe sizes as shown in the middle graph of Fig.~\ref{fig:optimisations}.} For each subframe, the frequencies of the two pilots are estimated again, and $f_\mathrm{beat}$ is also estimated again using Eq.~(\ref{eqn:fbeat}).
 The first pilot is filtered and used as a phase reference, and a matching \gls{rrc} filter is applied to the quantum data, after it has been shifted to baseband by $f_\mathrm{beat}+f_\mathrm{shift}$.
 Following this, the best sampling point is found by the maximal variance (eye diagram) method~\cite{7174950}.
 The phase is then corrected using the phase reference from the pilot (a uniform filter is applied to the phase reference for better performance).
 At this point, Alice's and Bob's symbols only differ by a global phase (and some noise) and the global phase correction is performed by testing all global rotations and keeping the one with the best covariance term $\langle XY \rangle$.
 More details on the \gls{dsp} of both Alice and Bob can be found in appendix~\ref{appendix:dsp}.

 After these steps, Bob applies the same \gls{dsp} to the electronic noise and electronic and shot noise samples, whose outputs give the electronic noise and electronic and shot noise symbols.
 The program also requests $\langle n \rangle$ from Alice.
 Bob then has the electronic noise symbols, the electronic and shot noise symbols, the average number of photons per symbol $\langle n \rangle$, Alice's symbols (for estimation) and Bob's symbols.
 The variance of the electronic noise symbols is $\sigma_{el}^2$ and the variance of the electronic and shot noise symbols is $\sigma_{el}^2+\sigma_{0}^2$, which allows to calculate $\sigma_{0}^2$. $V_{el}$ is then calculated as $V_{el} = \sigma_{el}^2/\sigma_0^2$ and $T$ and $\xi$ can be calculated with the formulas in Eq.~(\ref{eqn:parameters_estimation}) using the appropriate normalisation (see appendix~\ref{appendix:snu} for more details).